Spectro-Photometry and Radial Distribution of Multiple Stellar Populations in Globular Clusters from Gaia XP Spectra: Hunting multiple populations in GCs with Gaia XP spectra

-In this subsection, we used the procedure that we have introduced for 47\,Tucanae to derive photometry in the m3800$^{0100}$, m4300$^{0100}$ and m9225$^{0150}$ bands for stars in four GCs with different metallicities: NGC\,6121, NGC\,6752, NGC\,3201, and NGC\,6397.
-According to the 2010 edition of the \citet{harris1996a} catalog, these clusters have iron abundances [Fe/H]=$-$1.16, $-$1.54, $-$1.59, and $-$2.02, respectively.
+In this subsection, we apply the procedure that we have introduced for 47\,Tucanae to derive photometry in the m3800$^{0100}$, m4300$^{0100}$ and m9225$^{0150}$ bands for stars in three GCs with different [Fe/H] values: NGC\,6121, NGC\,6752, and NGC\,6397.
+According to the 2010 edition of the \citet{harris1996a} catalog, these clusters have iron abundances [Fe/H]=$-$1.16, $-$1.54, and $-$2.02, respectively.

-The resulting $\Delta_{\rm m3800,m4300,GRP}$ vs.\,$\Delta_{\rm m4300,m9225}$ ChMs of RGB stars are plotted in the left and middle panels of Figure\,\ref{fig:ChMsp}, whereas the right panels show the Na-O anticorrelation for NGC\,6121 \citep[from][]{marino2008a} and the Al-Mg anticorrelations for NGC\,6397, NGC\,3201, and NGC\,6752 (from APOGEE DR17).
-The stars for which both spectroscopy and photometry are available are represented with large dots and the probable 1P and 2P stars, selected from the Al-Mg or Na-O anticorrelations, are colored red and blue, respectively.
+The resulting $\Delta_{\rm m3800,m4300,GRP}$ vs.\,$\Delta_{\rm m4300,m9225}$ ChMs of RGB stars are plotted in the left and middle panels of Figure\,\ref{fig:ChMsp}, whereas the right panels show the Na-O anticorrelation for NGC\,6121 \citep[from][]{marino2008a} and the Al-Mg anticorrelations for NGC\,6397, and NGC\,6752 (from APOGEE DR17).
+The stars with both spectroscopic and photometric data are shown as large dots, with probable 1P and 2P stars, identified based on the Al-Mg or Na-O anticorrelations, colored red and blue, respectively.
 The gray points show the remaining stars.
-Similarly with what is observed for 47,Tucanae, the bulk of 1P stars of all clusters are located around the origin of the ChM and have smaller average $\Delta_{\rm m3800,m4300,GRP}$ and larger $\Delta_{\rm m4300,m9225}$ absolute values than the 2P stars.
-These results indicate that the $\Delta_{\rm m3800,m4300,GRP}$ vs.\,$\Delta_{\rm m4300,m9225}$ ChM is an efficient tool to detect multiple populations in GCs with different light-element abundance.
+Similarly with what is observed for 47,Tucanae, the majority of 1P stars in all clusters are concentrated near the origin of the ChM and have smaller average $\Delta_{\rm m3800,m4300,GRP}$ and larger $\Delta_{\rm m4300,m9225}$ absolute values than the 2P stars.
+We found that the 1P and 2P stars of each cluster, identified from the ChM derived from the Gaia XP spectra populate distinct sequence of the $\Delta_{\rm {\it C} U,B,I}$ vs.\,$\Delta_{\rm B,I}$ ChM.
+Moreover, we verified that there is correspondence between the stellar populations selected from the $\Delta_{C \rm F336W,F438W,F814W}$ vs.\,$\Delta_{\rm F438W,F814W}$ and the $\Delta_{C \rm F275W,F336W,F438W}$ vs.\,$\Delta_{\rm F275W,F814W}$ ChMs.

+These results indicate that the $\Delta_{\rm m3800,m4300,GRP}$ vs.\,$\Delta_{\rm m4300,m9225}$ ChM is an effective tool for detecting GC stars with different content of light-elements.
 We derive similar conclusions by selecting the 1P and 2P stars from the [N/Fe] vs.\,[C/Fe] plane.

-The bulk of 1P and 2P stars populate distinct regions in the ChMs of NGC\,6121, NGC\,6752, and NGC\,3201.
+The bulk of 1P and 2P stars populate distinct regions in the ChMs of NGC\,6121 and NGC\,6752.
 On the contrary, the two stellar populations partially overlap each other in the ChM of NGC\,6397.
-This fact is due to the low metallicity of this GC and the moderate light-element differences between its 1P and 2P stars.
+This fact is due to the low metallicity of this GC and the moderate light-element variations among its stars.